Get

 Male vs Female

 Male and female Australian Shepherds can be quite different in size.
 The males tend to be larger and weigh more than their female counterparts.
-On average, the males weigh between 55 and 70 pounds, while the females only weigh between 35 and 55 pounds.
-You can see how this is pretty drastic.
+On average, the males weigh between 50 and 65 pounds, while the females typically only weigh between 40 and 55 pounds.
+You can see how this size difference can be noticeable.

-When it comes to personality, sex really doesn’t have any effect on the overall personality.
-However, hormones involved can play a different role in behavior.
-For this reason, most vets recommend that you get your dog fixed between the ages of 4 and 6 months old.
+When it comes to personality, sex really doesn’t have a consistent effect on the overall temperament.
+However, sex hormones involved can play a role in certain behaviors, such as roaming, marking, or heat-related behaviors.
+For this reason, most vets recommend that you get large-breed dogs like Australian Shepherds spayed or neutered after skeletal maturity, typically around 9–15 months of age.

 Health issues can vary between sexes as well due to reproductive problems.
 Females can get issues such as ovarian remnant syndrome, false pregnancy, vaginitis, pyometra, dystocia, and metritis.

-Males, on the other hand, might have other issues such as testicular cancer, a contorted testicle, inflammation of the penis or prepuce, priapism, or phimosis.
+Males, on the other hand, might have other issues such as testicular cancer, testicular torsion, inflammation of the penis or prepuce, priapism, or phimosis.

 divider dog paws 4 oct 2024